robmllze/___generators/src/templates/generate_screen_access/your_screen_access_template.dart.md

 // ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-final generatedScreenRoutes = [
+/// A list of all screen routes in the app. final generatedScreenRoutes = [
   ___GENERATED_SCREEN_ROUTES___,
 ];

+/// A list of function references.
+Each returns a corresponding screen for a
+/// given configuration or `null` if the given configuration does not match or
-const SCREEN_MAKERS = [
+/// access is denied to the screen. const SCREEN_MAKERS = [
   ___SCREEN_MAKERS___,
 ];

-/// Finds the screen corresponding to [configuration] and the auth state.
+/// Finds the screen that corresponds to [configuration].
+Returns the
+/// corresponding screen or `null` if none are found or access is denied to
+/// the screen.
 Screen? findScreenFromConfiguration({
   required ModelScreenConfiguration configuration,
   required bool? isLoggedInAndVerified,